-Richard Logan has pursued a varied artistic career that started in the 70s while living in the Caribbean. with his rich artistic carrier, he began putting the colorful people and island scenery to canvas – the result of which was a series of vibrant oil paintings that caught the attention of artists-in-residence Roland Richardson, Jasper Johns and Romare Bearden.
+Richard Logan has pursued a varied artistic career that started in the 70s while living in the Caribbean.
+He began putting the colorful people and island scenery to canvas – the result of which was a series of vibrant oil paintings that caught the attention of artists-in-residence Roland Richardson, Jasper Johns and Romare Bearden.

-With his work having been showcased and sold internationally, Logan continues to explore diverse art forms thanks to his excellent artistic carrier.
+With his work having been showcased and sold internationally, Logan continues to explore diverse art forms.